thalestmm/thalestmm/README.md

 My credentials include a Master's in Space Science and Technology from the Aeronautics Institute of Technology (ITA), an institution of higher education and advanced research rated as one of the top and most prestigious engineering schools in Brazil, and a MBA in Project and Process Management from the University of Air Force (UNIFA).

-**Background in:** Operations Research, MCDM, Python, Machine Learning, Space Operations and Mathematical Optimisation.
+**Background in:** Python, Operations Research, MCDM and Machine Learning.

 **Links:**
 * [LinkedIn](https://www.linkedin.com/in/thales-m-meier-44593b17b)